eclipsesource/tabris-js-docs/docs/3.0/typescript.md

 ## Setup

 TypeScript files have to be compiled to JavaScript before execution.
 The compiler is installed in the project directory to `node_modules/.bin/tsc` when generating a new Tabris.js app using the `tabris init` command.
+(It belongs to the `devDependencies` in `package.json`.)
 To compile the code, simply type `npm run build`.
 This also happens when sideloading code via `tabris serve`, during a full app build via `tabris build` or on the build service.
 Alternatively, type `tabris serve -w -a` to start the compiler in watch mode for incremental compiling.
 That way you do not have to restart `tabris serve` after every code change.

 If you want to migrate an existing Vanilla-JavaScript Tabris.js project, do the following: